MVakharia/InSight-InMind-Labs/notebook.md

 # Notebook

-Topics:
+**This is where the ideas form, before they're expanded into their own documents.**

+---

+**The education system**

-**If a student would rather engage in activities aside from study, such as playing video games, the key isn't to remove or restrict access to the activities: it's to understand why the student would rather engage in those activities than study.**
+- If a student would rather engage in activities aside from study, such as playing video games, the key isn't to remove or restrict access to the activities: it's to understand why the student would rather engage in those activities than study.

-**School didn't teach us how to study: we're just expected to 'know' the best ways to learn, retain, recall, or use information.**
+- School didn't teach us how to study: we're just expected to 'know' the best ways to learn, retain, recall, or use information.

 ---